-The radial distribution of gas saturation, pH, porosity, and CO2 sequestration amount per medium volume are presented in Fig. a – .
-They all show that the CO2 affected region is limited within a radial distance of about 4500m.
-In our 2-phase 1-D model, the primary variables are pressure, temperature, gas phase saturation and salt mass fraction.
-Gas saturation is high close to the CO2 injection well.
-Water is almost completely removed by CO2 gas within 200 meters to the injection well at 100 years.
-In between near the well and far from the well, CO2 gas phase and water phase coexist, where the gas saturation decreases from 1 to 0 as shown in Figure 8b.
-Mutual dissolution of CO2 and water are also considered and calculated in the model.
-Subsequently CO2 gas moves ahead and water gradually flows back.
-Together with dissolution and mineralization of CO2, this process makes the gas saturation with distance decrease with time.
-After 100 years, the CO2 front gradually moves backward.
-This is because CO2 is being consumed by minerals during this time period.
+The radial distribution of reservoir pressure, gas saturation, pH, porosity, and CO2 sequestration amount per medium volume are presented in Fig. 6a – 6e.
+The CO2 - affected region is limited within a radial distance of 4500m-6000m except for pressure.
+In our 2-fluid phase 1-D model, the primary variables are pressure, temperature, gas phase saturation and salt mass fraction.
+The pressure near injection well as shown in Fig. 6a is 390 bar from the beginning to 100 years, when CO2 is injected into the formation.
+Pressure decreases further way from the injection well, and the affected distance reaches 60 km, where the hydrostatic pressure is 200 bar.
+The high pressure decays after injection ceases at 100 years and already returns to hydrostatic pressure at 200 years.
+Gas saturation is close to 100% within 200 meters from the CO2 injection well at the time of 100 years, which means that water is almost completely replaced by supercritical CO2.
+Further away from the injection well, supercritical CO2 phase and water phase coexist, where the gas saturation decreases from 1 to 0 as shown in Figure 6b.
+Mutual dissolution of CO2 and water is also considered and calculated in the model.
+Subsequently supercritical CO2 dissolves into the brine and is consumed by mineralization, so the gas saturation line moves down after 100 years, which indicates a decrease of gas saturation in the system.
+At the same time, water gradually flows back spontaneously due to the suction of water by the rock (capillary pressure).
+This process of spontaneous flow of the wetting phase into porous media is called imbibition.
+Gas saturation and water saturation add up to 1 at any time and at all places.

 The pH decreases from 8.0 to 5.0 close to the injection well due to CO2 injection.
 The low pH induces accelerated mineral dissolution due to the increase in dissolution rate at low pH.
 The track along which the pH line moves is similar with that in the gas saturation graph.
-The line moves forward during the first 100 years, and gradually moves backward at the next 900 years, which indicates that a large amount of CO2 is mineralized subsequent to 100 years when water flows back.
+The line moves forward during the first 100 years, and gradually moves backward during the next 900 years, which indicates that a large amount of CO2 is mineralized subsequent to 100 years when water flows back.
 Porosity decreases from the original value of 0.168 to 0.150 at 1000 years.
-This is because CO2 mass is added to the solid matrix by rock alteration.
-This change in porosity reduces permeability to 77% of its original value according to Eq.
-5. The total mineralized CO2 reservoir volume keeps increasing monotonically during the whole time period.
+This decrease happens because CO2 mass is added to the solid matrix by rock alteration.
+The change in porosity reduces permeability to 77% of its original value according to Eq.
+5. The total mineralized CO2 reservoir per unit volume keeps increasing monotonically during the whole time period.
 After 1000 years, the value reaches about 37 kg/m3.
 This value would keep increasing if the simulation were not stopped.

 Mineral alteration and aqueous phase composition of the optimal case